-I have a been a Board Member at Ecology North since June 2015.
+I was a Board Member at Ecology North from June 2015 to September 2017.
+For part of that time, I was the Co-Chair of the Board.
 Ecology North is a charitable, non-profit organization formed in 1971 to support sound environmental decision-making in the North.
 Ecology North’s programs focus on five priorities: climate change, environmental education, water, waste reduction, and local food production.
 A common thread throughout all of Ecology North’s programming is an emphasis on environmental, social, and community well-being.
-I was previously the Co-Chair of the Board.

 In 2016, I was the City Organizer for PechaKucha Yellowknife.
 Four events were held over the course of the year: Why We Walk (January), Maps and Mapping (May), YK Food Matters (October), and #LovetheLand (December).
 The PechaKuchas were an opportunity to hear interesting stories from a diverse cast of characters, but also an chance to collaborate with the Prince of Wales Northern Heritage Centre, the Yellowknife Farmer’s Market, and the NWT Chapter of the Canadian Parks and Wilderness Society.